themassiveone/themassiveone/experience.md

 I initially got to know this language during 8th or 9th grade in informatics class.
 There we recreated serveral sorting algorithms using this language and did primitive websites.

 At the beginning of my apprenticeship I was assinged to a project together with a colleague.
-Essentially we were supposed to create a system to manage IT supplies and create Maps of their storage and usage locations.
+Essentially we were supposed to create a system to manage IT supplies and create maps of their storage and usage locations.
 As I was not familiar with using frameworks and libraries at the time, I wrote my own SPA framework using AJAX calls from scratch using PHP and vanilla Javascript.
 The project then proceded growing into other levels of complexity as more and more features were added daily.
 In the end, after almost one year of work, the project was unfortunately scrapped, because the testing team refused to interact with the system.
 The major reason for this was a similar system, they already purchased, that covered all of their needs.
-RIP ATPInventory...
+RIP ATPInventory... ☠️

 During the last year of my apprenticeship I was part of a team, which created a new alternative for the companys Online Shop.
 I was introduced into this project, which was based on the PHP framework OpenCart.
-Eventhough my part was limited to a single module, I extended the basic functionality of said Framework in order to allow for communications (Configuration Merges) between multiple versions of this kind of hosted development environment.
+Eventhough my part was limited to a single module, I extended the basic functionality of said Framework in order to allow for communications (Configuration Merges) between multiple versions of this kind of hosted development environments.
 In the end I didnt experience the completion of this project, as I left said company.

 Afterwards I proceeded not to interact with this language ever again.

 ##### JavaScript (js)

 As already mentioned before, JavaScript was a big part of probably the most time intensive project I ever worked on.
 Therefore Im very familiar with vanilla JavaScript.
-My biggest achievent using vanilla Javascript at the time was creating an webbased alternative to Microsoft Visio, that was integrated into said application.
+My biggest achievent using vanilla Javascript at the time was creating a webbased alternative to Microsoft Visio, that was integrated into said application.

 Whenever i learned Typescript Redux, I was confronted with functional Javascript.
 Watching Courses by https://codewithmosh.com/ helped enormously at the time, as I have never been confronted with this paradigm before.
 Functional programming became a big part of future improvements to my style of writing code, as I adopted more and more systems like fluent Interfaces and the strategy pattern.